 The 62 exclusive suites use natural and local textures to create warm, comfortable and minimalist spaces.
 Communal spaces and lobbies employee stunning views that will take your last breath away.

 A visit to the Retreat Spa is an other-worldly immersion into pure luxury.
-Your four hour visit starts in your private changing room.
+Your four-hour visit starts in your pre-booked private changing room.
 You lock up your things, including your phones, and travel down a long hallway through a subterranean maze of sensory soothing rooms.

 Photography is not permitted in the Retreat Spa.
 For this reason, I borrowed a few images from their website.

-For my treatment I booked a 60 minute floating massage.
+For my treatment, I booked a 60-minute floating massage.
 These treatments take place in a roped off area of the public lagoon.
 I was late, of course, and I needed to access the facility, then run from the locker rooms to the far side of the lagoon.
-The only thing worse than running at a public swimming pool in the cold in my suit was the realisation that I was about to be messaged by Gunner, a rather burly man wearing a wife-beater and a knit cap, while myself wearing a bathing suit, in the cold.
+The only thing worse than running at a public swimming pool in the cold in my suit was the realisation that I was about to be messaged by Gunner, a rather burly man wearing a wife-beater and a knit cap, while I, myself, was wearing a bathing suit, in the cold.

 Fears to rest, I was asked by Gunnar to hop up on a floating yoga mat, and did so after a few failed attempts and much humiliation, after which I was covered by a blanket.
 A wet blanket is never meant to be a good thing, but here at the Blue Lagoon it worked out just fine.
 Every now and again, Gunnar would push the yoga mat, with me on top, under the water to warm up.
 The experience was so peaceful and quiet that stress just floated away from my body.
 After a few minutes, I was so relaxed that I was unaware of my body, my bathing suit, or Gunnar's wife-beater and hipster-hat combination.

 After the 60 minutes, I was pushed into a holding pen, where guests are encouraged to stay and enjoy the sensations of warm water and floating.
 One other guest, unfortunately, floated over to her personal belongings, took out her cell phone and started snapping away selfies.
 It is not very relaxing to try to float out of someone's photo frame, and I find this behaviour a bit rude.
 That said, the massage was great, Gunnar was lovely, and the experience should not be missed.

-Jumping off my float and out of the frame, I paddled my way over to the bar and ordered my first prosecco of the day.
-It was 11:00 in the morning.
-There were a lot of people drinking at 11:00am.
+Jumping off my float and out of the frame, I paddled my way over to the bar and ordered my first Prosecco of the day.
+It was 11:00 in the morning, and the majority of people were drinking.
+When in Rome or on holiday?
 I tried not to think of what happens when people drink too much alcohol while floating in a warm swimming pool, and ordered a second.
 It was my birthday.

 From here I flounced, as well as one can flounce in a salt-water swimming pool, over to the face bar for complimentary mud masks.
 There are different levels of complimentary here, so be aware of what is included in your Blue Lagoon pass.